semgrep/semgrep-docs/docs/metrics.md

 - If the command ran in a CI environment
 - The version of Semgrep
 - The user’s OS and shell
-- Anonymized hash of the scanned project’s name
+- De-identified hash of the scanned project’s name
-- Anonymized hash of the rules run
+- De-identified hash of the rules run

 ### Performance